 All of the settings presented to group admins are the same as the account level settings and function in the same way.

 A library template is a reusable document object.
-Adobe Sign supports two types of library templates: document templates and form field templates.
+Acrobat Sign supports two types of library templates: document templates and form field templates.

 Instead of creating a new library document every time a document is updated, the same form field layer can be applied.
 Form field templates can be edited to facilitate changes in the arrangement of fields or field properties.
 Again, all the tools in the authoring environment are available when creating a form field template.